-21. In the process of dispensing a prescription for a minor ailment condition that was prescribed by another pharmacist at a different pharmacy, can a professional intervention fee under the Pharmaceutical Opinion Program (POP) be claimed if a drug therapy problem is identified?
+22. In the process of dispensing a drug pursuant to a prescription for a minor ailment condition that was prescribed by another pharmacist at a different pharmacy, can a professional intervention fee under the Pharmaceutical Opinion Program (POP) be claimed if a drug therapy problem is identified?